AustinArrell/LiteratureLounge/README.md

 # LiteratureLounge

 Personal book catalog for keeping track of book collections.
 Created by me for my beautiful wife.

+Once I am happy with the feature set for books I will be expanding the functionality to include other forms of physical media: CDs, DvDs, Video Games, Board Games, Records, Tapes, etc.

 # Features